 Maintaining a green roof is also simpler if you don’t have bulky materials, said Morrison, who recommended being judicious with mulch and making sure you stick to best practices, such as keeping up on weeding and pruning.
 On top of that, using an irrigation system that saves on water is always helpful, he said.

-If you’re considering installing a green roof to a new or existing building, there are several factors to consider:
+If you’re considering installing a green roof to a new or existing building, there are a few factors consider.

 If you were to properly construct a green roof, you’d require a landscape architect, structural engineers who can assess the existing roof and the building itself, and a landscape irrigation consultant, according to MKM’s Morrison.